-Working with a staffing agency is a great way to get started as a machine operator.
+Working with an industrial employment agency is a great way to get started as a machine operator.
 They typically have strong relationships with many employers, improving your chance of finding a machine operator position that’s right for you.
 In most cases, you can apply once to be considered for many jobs, which is much easier than searching for jobs online and filling out dozens of applications requesting the same information.
-They can offer different employment options such as temporary, temp-to-hire, or direct hire jobs which give you choices depending on your lifestyle or preferences.
+Industrial employment agencies can offer a variety of employment options such as temporary, temp-to-hire, or direct hire jobs which give you choices depending on your lifestyle or preferences.

-Westside Personnel Services is St. Louis & Franklin County’s top staffing agency for assembly positions.
-We help job seekers throughout the area find the right jobs.
-If you’d like to get started as a machine operator or want help finding a better machine operator opportunity, stop by our offices or search machine jobs and apply online today!
+Westside Personnel Services is the top industrial employment agency in Missouri for light industrial jobs.
+Our manufacturing recruiters help job seekers throughout the area find the best poitions.
+If you’d like to get started as a machine operator or want help finding a better machine operator opportunity, stop by our employment agencies in Fenton, MO and Pacific, MO, or search machine jobs and apply online today!
 We would be happy to help you make the most of your skills and experience to earn a competitive income or find a job that’s a better fit for you.